Boosted Poker

 -

-Decrease a random hole card of an opponent by 1 rank (2 wraps to Ace).
+Select an opponent.
+Decrease a random one of their hole cards by 1 rank (2 wraps to Ace).

 -